 April 11, 2025

-Welcoming Tyler Congleton to the Nature Conservancy Board.
+Welcoming Tyler Congleton to The Nature Conservancy Board

 The Nature Conservancy in Tennessee is thrilled to introduce Tyler Congleton as its newest board member.
 Tyler's dedication to conservation began in the early 2000s, focusing on conservation easements to protect land from extensive development.
 As managing partner of Blackberry Development Company and Blackberry Farm Real Estate, Tyler oversees residential development at Blackberry Farm and Blackberry Mountain.
 His leadership has helped ensure that thousands of acres are preserved in permanent conservation.